-There is no difference between males and females when comparing median hourly pay, and a small difference in mean hourly pay of 1.4% between male and female workers.
-These results compare very favourably with the national average of 15.5% in 2020 (source: Office for National Statistics).
+There is no difference between males and females when comparing median hourly pay, and for the first time the mean hourly pay has a difference of 2.1% in favour of female over male workers.
+These results compare very favourably with the national average of 14.9% in 2021 (source: Office for National Statistics).